€57,48 €47,50 excl. VAT

 General information

-Myotonia is a hereditary muscle disease that causes a disturbance in the development of chlorine channels.
-Due to poorly developed chlorine channels, an uncontrolled muscle tension arises which worsens when aroused.
+Myotonia is a group muscle diseases that cause a disturbance in the development of chlorine channels.
+Due to poorly developed chlorine channels, an uncontrolled muscle tension arises which worsens in an excited state.

 Clinical features